ra-v97/ml-aided-video-processing/README.md

 ## Content overview
 ### Object detection
 Tutorial on how to perform object detection with TensorFlow Lite based on live images readed directly from webcam.
 Following steps are presented on how to read video from webcam, using trained model with TensorFlow Lite and show detected objects on live images.
-Tutorial is based on ... model, which description is available here: ... .